Udon Noodle Stir Fry

 - lids or plates to cover bowls while cooking

-- 8 oz beef rib eye filet, sliced thin (or top sirloin)
+- 8 ounces beef rib eye filet, sliced thin (or top sirloin)

 - 1 medium Chinese eggplant, sliced (1" pieces)

-- 8 oz broccoli florets (one medium head)
+- 8 ounces broccoli florets (one medium head)

 - ½ cup carrots, sliced into 3" sticks